-With the University providing a fully in-person experience this fall, most courses will not have a standing remote participation option.
+With the University providing a fully in-person experience this spring, most courses will not have a standing remote participation option.

 Students who test positive and need to enter isolation, as well as students who need to quarantine because of a possible exposure to COVID-19, will be encouraged to reach out to their course faculty.
 While students will be expected to contact their instructors and make every effort to work with the instructor to complete the work and stay on track, faculty are encouraged to work with students to the extent possible, given the challenging circumstances.
 Additionally, faculty should receive a message from Student Support Services whenever a student must be absent from class to quarantine or isolate.
 Academic advisers will also be alerted when one of their advisees must miss classes due to quarantine or isolation and students are encouraged to reach out to their advisers for assistance.
 Student Affairs will be providing support to these students and may be in touch with faculty to assist with the coordination necessary to encourage continued academic progress for these students.
 For students who are unable to attend class because of quarantine or isolation requirements, faculty have many options for meeting their needs.